theaholtlund/instagram-analysis/README.md

 #### Scripts for Summary Report:

 A summary report of all analysis outputs can be generated through the `generate_report` file, located in the `summary_report` directory, once all scripts have been executed.
-The report will automatically open in a browser once generated.
+The report will be created in the same directory, and automatically open in a browser once generated.

 #### Shared Functionality Files: